yodrew/yodrew.github.io/_pages/water.md

 ~/~

-That's the state of my art of low-cost DIY darkroom design and construction.
+That's the state of my art of low-cost, off-grid, DIY darkroom design and construction.
+As always, the principles involved (like, water flows downhill) are infinitely adaptable.
 Check back for the latest developments.
 If you design something simpler, faster, cheaper, more effective, more elegant, or just different, please let me know.
 See [open-source](/front/introduction#open-source).

 ~/~

 That's also the end of the body of my book.
 Thank you for reading.
-I hope it helps you find yourself, recover your health in body and soul, feel joy, and be successful and free.
+I hope it helps you find yourself, recover your health in body and soul, feel joy, be successful in all ways, and be free of crime.